Ignalina/automata/README.md

 Automata does this by Generate OS iso's and fire them up on hosts (kvm or redfish)

+# a quick test run on your local linux.

 0) airgap your target os media on an internet enabled server.
 **syntax** airgap_img.sh _osversion_
 For example , fedora_41 os